DataCamp Projects provide a more hands-off environment for DataCamp subscribers to practice their data science skills learned in DataCamp's Courses.

 As Jupyter Notebook loads within DataCamp, you will see the following loading interface, followed by the specific DataCamp Project:

-If you see the following error message, instead, then confirm the troubleshooting questions below:
+If you see an error message, then confirm the troubleshooting questions below:

 - Is your machine in compliance with DataCamp's Minimum Requirements?